jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ### Animations

 I.e. you have "Like" button.
-If user click it (during progress) you would like to slowly animate it.
+If user clicks it (during progress) you would like to slowly animate it.

 ```kotlin
 val likeErrorManager = ErrorManager(listOf(